-Before exploring The 606, fuel up with brunch at Jane's Restaurant, where hearty dishes like banana nut bread French toast and roasted pork belly with sunny side-up eggs are sure to satisfy.
-Start the trail at Walsh Playground Park, and continue on to Churchill Field Park.
-Nearby, you'll find Damen Arts Plaza, the location of "Brick House," a three-ton curvilinear sculpture made of recycled rubber tires and stainless steel.
+Hit The 606 first thing and start the trail at Walsh Playground Park, and continue on to Churchill Field Park.
+Nearby, you’ll find Damen Arts Plaza, the location of “Brick House,” a three-ton curvilinear sculpture made of recycled rubber tires and stainless steel.

 Just a few blocks off The 606, explore some of the shops along Damen Avenue.
-You'll find unusual upscale brands such as Alexis Bittar, Scotch & Soda and Cynthia Rowley.
-Then stop for seasonal, local fare with lunch at Feast or Mindy's HotChocolate.
-Once you've continued walking along the trail, be sure to stop for a picture at Humboldt Overlook, as you take in views of century-old homes in this national historic district.
+You’ll find unusual upscale brands.
+Then stop for seasonal, local fare with lunch at Feast or HotChocolate.
+Once you’ve continued walking along the trail, be sure to stop for a picture at Humboldt Overlook, as you take in views of century-old homes in this national historic district.

 For groups that don’t want to walk the entire way, rent a Divvy bike from the rental station near Julia de Burgos Park and pedal your way to Kimball Park to admire local artwork on the “graffiti garden.”
 The trail ends at the Western Trailhead Garden.

 Plan a casual evening with dinner at Revolution Brewing, where your guests can enjoy a pint of locally made craft beer paired with salads, pizzas, sandwiches, and more.
 Meanwhile, late-night fun abounds at Rosa’s Lounge, a mainstay in the Chicago blues scene.